xaxxon/xl/README.md

 ### Regexer

 std::regex and PCRE agnostic regex library with a very simple syntax.
-Supports both matching and replacing.
+Supports matching and replacing with either regex library.
+Documentation in subfolder

 ### Template

-Powerful, expressive string template substitution engine
+Powerful, expressive string template substitution engine.
+Documentation in subfolder

 ### AlignedString